Mt. Gilead State Park is a lovely small park that is very secluded. The park is open all year around for people who like to relax.

 The History Of Mt.
 Gilead State Park

-From the year 2015 to 2018, the dams on the lake were redesigned.
-The reason that they were redesigned was so that the water was able to have a more natural flow.
-The upper dam has been redesigned so that it is now an open spillway.
+From the year 2015 to 2018, there was a redesign of the dams on the lake, so that the water was able to have a more natural flow.
+The upper dam is now an open spillway.
 A footbridge has also been built so visitors can walk over the dam.
-The lower dam was also redesigned and it has been fortified as a labyrinth spillway.
+The lower dam is a fortified as a labyrinth spillway.
 This lower dam also has a footbridge over the structure.

 Mt.
 Gilead State Park has plenty of natural wonders that visitors can admire and enjoy.

 These natural wonders can be traced back to the last Ice Age.
 It was at this time that two-thirds of Ohio was frozen land, covered by glacial ice.
-It is thought that in some areas, this Ice was over a mile thick in places.
+In some areas, this Ice was over a mile thick in places.
 It was in this Ice Age that the landscape of Ohio changed.
 Certain, important aspects of the landscape that changed include the stream systems.
 Due to these systems changing, the topography also changed and the Great Lakes were also formed in this period.
 When the glaciers finally left, Ohio was rich in natural resources.

 In the Mt.
 Gilead area, linear ridges of glacial sediment were left behind.
 The sediment converged and these are now the rolling hills and terrain of the state park.

 As of today, Mt.
 Gilead has a beautiful beech-maple forest.
 These fantastic, beautiful woodlands also provide a glimpse of what Ohio looked like back in the day when the early settlers arrived.
-There are some lovely Wildflowers dotted around the state park and this includes bloodroot, hepatica, trillium and wild geranium.
+There are some lovely Wildflowers around the state park including bloodroot, hepatica, trillium, and wild geranium.
 These wildflowers come out in the spring after the snow has gone and the temperatures have started to recover.

 As this is a place of natural beauty, some animals have also decided to call Mt.
 Gilead home.
-Some of the animals that have decided to call this place home include raccoons, skunks and deer.
-Numerous songbirds plus Carolina Wren, White-breasted nuthatch and wood thrush also call the National Park their home as well.
+Some of the animals that have decided to call this place home include raccoons, skunks, and deer.
+Numerous songbirds plus Carolina Wren, White-breasted nuthatch, and wood thrush also call the National Park their home.

-Boating is allowed on Mt.
+Boating is available on Mt.
 Gilead Lake.
-Paddle Craft, sailboats and boats with electric motors are allowed.
+Paddle Craft, sailboats, and boats with electric motors are acceptable.
 Boats with petrol or diesel engines are prohibited.

-There is a 9-hole disc golf course that can be enjoyed by visitors.
+There is a 9-hole disc golf course.
 This area of the park is open during daylight hours.
-It must be noted that rental equipment is not available for hire so visitors will have to bring their own equipment.
+Rental equipment is not available for hire so visitors will have to bring their own equipment.
 Check it out here.

-Fishing is permitted on Mt.
-Gilead Lake, and the fish that can be caught include bass, bluegill and other sorts of panfish.
+visitors can fish on Mt.
+Gilead Lake, and the fish here include bass, bluegill, and other sorts of panfish.
 It should also be noted that Ohio fishing regulations are in force and a valid Ohio fishing license is required at all times.
 These licenses are only available to visitors aged 16 years of age and over.

-Picnicking is allowed within the state park.
-There are five designated areas within the park.
-Four of these areas are on the south-side of the park and one is at the entrance off Route 42.
+There are five picnic areas within the park.
+Four of these areas are on the south side of the park and one is at the entrance off Route 42.

 The park also has some lovely trails for visitors to enjoy.